Last updated on

 sudo target/release/lime-rtw extract -f trace_cyclictest --inplace

 After running the extraction commands, you should see the following files under the trace_cyclictest directory.
-Each file corresponds to a specific process and version, following the naming pattern $(pid)-$(version).*.json:
+Each file corresponds to a specific process and version, following the naming pattern $(TASK_ID).*.json:

 trace_cyclictest